wp-plugins/caascade/readme.txt

 == Installation ==

+To use the module, php5-curl and apache2 rewrite module must be installed and enabled.

 1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
 2. Visit the Caascade settings page of your Wordpress site to configure your ID.
 3. Whitelist your server IP address or disable enforcing.
 4. Use shortcode in your posts to include a Caascade operation.
 For example, `[caascade com="prime"]`.

-To prevent unauthorized use of your Caascade account, you may whitelist server IP addresses.
+To prevent unauthorized use of your Caascade account, you may whitelist your web server IP addresses.

 == Frequently Asked Questions ==